ravendb/ravendb-python-embedded/README.rst

 Open the RavenDB studio in the browser
 --------------------------------------------
-To open RavenDB studio from Pyravendb-Embedded you can use ``open_studio_in_browser`` method and the studio will open automatically one your default browser.
+To open RavenDB studio from ravendb-embedded you can use ``open_studio_in_browser`` method and the studio will open automatically one your default browser.

 .. code-block:: python